perfsonar/docs/install_debian.rst

   * ARM64 (arm64)
   * PPC64 (ppc64el)

-* **Operating System:**  Any system running a Debian 10, Ubuntu 18 or 20 server OS is supported.
-Other Debian flavours derived from Debian 10, Ubuntu 18 or 20 might work too but are not officially supported.
+* **Operating System:**  Any system running a Debian 11 or 12, Ubuntu 20 or 22 server OS is supported.
+Other Debian flavours derived from Debian 11 or 12, Ubuntu 20 or 22 might work too but are not officially supported.

 * See :doc:`install_hardware` for hardware requirements and more.